michael2012z/BitBible/markdown/NIV/files/Exod.md

 18. And make two cherubim out of hammered gold at the ends of the cover.

 19. Make one cherub on one end and the second cherub on the other; make the cherubim of one piece with the cover, at the two ends.

+20. The cherubim are to have their wings spread upward, overshadowing the cover with them.
+The cherubim are to face each other, looking toward the cover.

 21. Place the cover on top of the ark and put in the ark the Testimony, which I will give you.